Search results for

 Integrated Spotify access

-Spotify is one of the most popular music streaming services in the world.
+Spotify is one of the most popular music streaming services globally.
 Users can decide between two tiers; Free Spotify and Spotify Premium.
 The former provides a more limited and somewhat unpleasant user experience.
 For example, you can only skip six tracks per hour and specific songs cannot be selected for playback.
-Your streaming is frequently and randomly interrupted by deliberately obnoxious adverts persuading you to upgrade to Spotify Premium.
+Your streaming is also frequently and randomly interrupted by deliberately obnoxious adverts persuading you to upgrade to Spotify Premium.
 Forking out for a monthly subscription does provide a much nicer experience with no adverts, unlimited song skipping, and offline listening.

 iPhone and iPad users may stream their favorite songs from Spotify with the Apple HomePod mini.
 Unfortunately, there is no direct Spotify integration.
 Instead, users must navigate to the “Devices” page in the Spotify player and select the HomePod mini.
 This lack of direct Spotify access can cause intermittent switching between Spotify and Apple Music.
 I hope the Apple HomePod mini (2nd generation) will host direct Spotify integration at launch.